aalku/joatse-cloud/README.md

 ## Project state

-It just started working so it isn't beautiful, it might crash and the functionality is limited, but it really works.
+It isn't beautiful, it might crash and the functionality is limited, but it really works.

 You can find the client software [here](https://github.com/aalku/joatse-target).